Oswald Achenbach: Later works

 As in his oil studies in the 1850s, in his later works Achenbach built colors up additively, using the brush, palette knife, and his fingers.
 He also used the texture of the canvas as a design element.
 In some works, surfaces that are uniformly and carefully painted with a fine brush stand next to places where the painting surface shows through or the paint is piled high, giving some works a distinctly noticeable texture.

 Another feature of Achenbach's late work is that the level of detail does not decrease continuously with the perspective, but rather reflects his aims for the overall effect of the painting.
 Furthermore, while in his earlier paintings, the colors were subdued and dominated by the overall tone, in later works, accentuated contrasts play an important role.
-Finally, pastel colors became more common in his paintings from the mid 1880s, while in his early works, browner tones dominated.
+Finally, pastel colors became more common in his paintings from the mid-1880s, while in his early works, browner tones dominated.

 Achenbach died in Düsseldorf on 1 February 1905, one day before his 78th birthday.
 He was buried in the North Cemetery in Düsseldorf.

 Oil studies and sketches

-During Achenbach's lifetime, his paintings were mainly given public viewings and he was therefore viewed as a painter of "salon paintings" or "gallery ready" paintings in whose work the newer artistic movements were not reflected.
+During Achenbach's lifetime, his paintings were mainly given public viewings.
+He was viewed as a painter of "salon paintings" or "gallery ready" paintings in whose work the newer artistic movements were not reflected.
 However, as early as 1876, at the annual exhibition in the Vienna Künstlerhaus Achenbach showed an oil study and also showed his works at the "Sketches and Studies Exhibition" at the Kunsthalle Düsseldorf Exponate in 1889.
 The reactions to these studies were different.
 In Vienna they were seen as evidence that Achenbach could match his younger colleagues.
 In Düsseldorf, a critic wondered how "wonderful paintings" could develop out of such incomplete or imperfect sketches.

 Sketches, drawings, and oil studies were for Achenbach, as with other painters, primarily as memory aids for later work in the studio.
 In the course of his development, however, the characteristic style of the sketch increasingly found a place in his paintings.
 Letters to his gallery contain complaints that he had to paint "finished" works for exhibitions.
 He preferred to work on the underpainting, which developed the framework of the later painting, rather than on the detailed forms.
 However, the tastes of the market and the purchase decisions of influential critics still demanded the "perfected" or "completed" paintings, and thus so did the Galleries.
 At the time, the paintings of John Constable and Charles-François Daubigny, now highly regarded, were criticized on account of their sketchiness.